7 Ways to Refresh your CV, Post CV

-Try swapping out words like 'creative' with 'innovative' or 'motivated' with 'stimulated'.
+Try swapping out words like 'creative' with 'innovative', or 'motivated' with 'stimulated'.
 Basically, don’t be *BASIC* with your language.
-As soon as someone reads cliché language, they can become switched off.
+As soon as someone reads cliché language, they can switch off.
 Let's have a look at some word swaps:

 Creative > Imaginative, Zeitgeist